Photo by Debbie Castro

 I’m Anna Kucewicz, or to some Ania Kucewicz – I guess it’s a symbol of my dual culture.
 I speak English like a native, understand British culture well, but sometimes I just know I’ll never fit the mould because at heart I’m very Polish.
 This site isn’t about politics or religion, although I may touch on them a little, but about the culture we ‘Poles’ love so much but don’t always know so well.

-Thank you for visiting this site and do comment on posts or write to me about any other subjects you’d like to hear about.
+Thank you for visiting this site and do comment on posts or write to me about any subjects you’d like to hear about.

 You can contact me at ak@polishatheart.com